 Learn About Statins and the Way It Controls Cholesterol

-Furthermore, these drugs are directly linked with reducing the risk for heart attack and stroke .
+Furthermore, these drugs are directly linked with reducing the risk of heart attack and stroke .
 This is because statins prevent the development of atherosclerosis, which is a condition that causes cholesterol-containing plaques to form within the human body.
 These plaques occur due to high levels of cholesterol and if they continue to develop, blockages in the arteries can cause reduced blood flow to the heart.
-Introducing a statin not only inhibits this action, it also provides continued facilitation for patients with risks of other heart diseases.
+Introducing a statin not only inhibits this action but also provides continued facilitation for patients with risks of other heart diseases.

 Cholesterol & Triglycerides Health Center: Side Effects of Cholesterol-Lowering Statin Drugs.
 WebMD.
 Retrieved from: http://www.webmd.com/cholesterol-management/side-effects-of-statin-drugs